On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Quasi-polarized -modules

 \section{Quasi-polarized \dieu $\calO_{\bfB}$-modules}

-All \dieu modules in this paper are assumed to be finite and free as $W$-modules.
+We keep the notation of Section~\ref{sec:04}.
+In particular, we have the decomposition $\calO\otimes_{\Zp} W=\oplus_{i\in \Z/f\Z} W^i$ as in \eqref{eq:46}.
+All \dieu modules over $k$ in this paper are assumed to be finite and free as $W$-modules.
 For basic theory of \dieu modules, we refer to Manin~\cite{manin:thesis} and Zink~\cite{zink:cartier}.
-When working with \dieu modules, we use the standard notations $F$ and $V$ for the Frobenius and Verschiebung operators, respectively.
-This should not bring much danger of confusion with the totally real starting with.
+The Frobenius and Verschiebung operators of a \dieu module are denoted by $\sfF$ and $\sfV$, respectively.

-By a \dieu $\calO_\bfB$-module we mean a \dieu module $M$ together with a ring monomorphism $\calO_\bfB \to \End_{\rm DM}(M)$ of $\Zp$-algebras.
-Recall that a quasi-polarization on a \dieu module $M$ is an alternating non-degenerate $W$-bilinear form
+By a {\it \dieu $\calO_\bfB$-module} over $k$ we mean a \dieu module $M$ over $k$ together with a ring monomorphism $\calO_\bfB \to \End_{\rm DM}(M)$ of $\Zp$-algebras.
+Recall that a {\it quasi-polarization}\footnote{The terminology "quasi-polarization" has been adopted in several papers of Oort e.g.~in \cite{norman-oort}.
+A reason for calling it quasi-polarization is that there is no notion of positivity for a biextension on a $p$-divisible group, unlike abelian varieties.
+Here we simply use the same terminology.
+So a quasi-polarization on a $p$-divisible group is really an {\it isogeny} to its Serre dual, not a quasi-isogeny.} on a \dieu module $M$ is a non-degenerate alternating $W$-bilinear form